IGlautier/server/security/Landscape-analysis/Real World Attacks.md

 **Domain:** Home

 **Description:** A home security system with wireless connectivity allows for an increase in usability and minimal home modification.
-In does not however, make for a more secure home.
+With a number of security flaws, however, it also opens up the home to greater potential for attack.

 **Vulnerabilities:**

+1. Lack of user authentication
+2. Use of default passwords

 **Implications for MXD:**

-* Ease of creating false alarms
-* Ease of suppressing alarms
+1. Ease of suppressing alarms and creating false alarms.
-* Ability to track user movements within a home
+2. Monitoring of people within the home/user profiling

 **Mitigations:**

+1. Use of secure passwords

 **Source:** https://www.blackhat.com/us-14/briefings.html

 ### 2. Learn how to control every room at a luxury hotel remotely: The dangers of insecure home automation deployment

 **Domain:** Home

-**Description:** A room remote control with a flawed home automation protocol that enables a remotely located attacker (even in another country) to control virtually every appliance in a hotel: the lighting, temperature, music, TV etc.  This can be done by exploiting flaws and reverse engineering the KNX/IP home automation protocol, as well as by scripting a Trojan which can send commands outside the hotel.
+**Description:** A flawed home automation protocol (KNX/IP) that enables a remotely located attacker (even in another country) to control virtually every appliance in a hotel via a remote control: the lighting, temperature, music, TV etc. This can be done by exploiting flaws and reverse engineering the KNX/IP home automation protocol, as well as by scripting a Trojan which can send commands outside the hotel.

 **Vulnerabilities:**

+1. Insecure wireless connection
+2. Use of insecure and unlocked commodity hardware
+3. Use of legacy protocols

 **Implications for MXD:**

-* Improvisation of home automation architectures
-* Dangers of employing widely used legacy protocols
-* Security implications of using an insecure wireless connection
-* Danger of using insecure, unlocked commodity hardware
+1. Personal safety <br> The severity of these types of security flaws cannot be understated - from creating a chaotic atmosphere to raising room temperatures at night with fatal consequences.

 **Mitigations:**

+1. Use of a secured network
+2. Use of protocols that are proven to have good enough security

 **Source:** https://www.blackhat.com/us-14/briefings.html